sueddeutsche/mithril-material-forms/README.md

     m(Component, { requiredAttributes });
 ```

 For attribute details check each component implementation in _index.js_.
+For a list of example build this project using
+`npm run build` and checkout the examples page in `/test/index.html`